3D models are ubiquitous in many fields:

 draw(skybox, environment);

-The principle, shown in the diagram below, is to compute for each fragment the reflection direction of the view vector with respect to the normal, then read the corresponding color from the skybox texture.
+The principle, illustrated below, is to compute, for each fragment, the reflection direction of the view vector with respect to the normal, and then read the corresponding color from the skybox texture.

 vec3 V = normalize(camera_position - fragment.position);